UPSC allows candidates to withdraw applications: Here's how to do it

 • Provide the details of registered application with registration-id.
 There is no provision for withdrawing incomplete applications

-• Before making the request for withdrawal, keep your registered mobile number and the email-id provided at the time of submission of application, handy
+• Keep your registered mobile number and the email-id provided at the time of submission of application, handy

 • Separate OTPs will be sent by the Commission on the registered mobile number and email-id.
 Request for withdrawal will be accepted only after it is confirmed by validating the OTP sent on both platforms.
 The OTP will be valid for 30 minutes only